RubenGres/blog/src/posts/ainerds.md

 For the past few weeks, the LLM community has been buzzing about [mergekit](https://github.com/arcee-ai/mergekit), a tool that enables the merging of large language models.
 However, [the academic paper that introduced this method](https://arxiv.org/abs/2306.01708) overlooked a crucial detail: there's another community that didn't wait for academic validation to start merging machine learning models.
 These pioneers were the Stable Diffusion hobbyists, particularly those congregating on [CivitAI](https://civitai.com/).

-Most researchers have overlooked these communities, despite their significant role in advancing research and attracting newcomers to machine learning.
-The academic world could benefit tremendously from observing their innovations.
-This article examines these ethically complex but technically innovative communities and their contributions to AI development.

 ## CivitAI: The Underground Model Laboratory

 CivitAI serves as a model-sharing platform where users distribute their fine-tuned Stable Diffusion models.
 The site hosts models trained on specific artistic styles, photorealistic techniques, and various aesthetic preferences.
 What sets CivitAI apart is its permissive stance on Not Safe For Work (NSFW) content—a policy that has led to some unexpected technical breakthroughs.

 Within this environment, users began creating sophisticated merged models, combining multiple existing models to achieve superior results.
 This grassroots experimentation proved remarkably successful.
 Today, the highest-performing Stable Diffusion models are typically merges of various models, including *NSFW-trained* ones.

-This success created an intriguing technical challenge: the most capable anime models exhibit strong biases toward adult content.
+This comes with an inherent challenge: the most capable anime models exhibit strong biases toward adult content.
 [Reddit user PRNGAppreciation looked into the issue](https://www.reddit.com/r/StableDiffusion/comments/12huyk4/evaluation_of_the_latent_horniness_of_the_most/), examining the "latent horniness" of popular anime-style models:

 ![](/blog/assets/img/evaluation-of-the-latent-horniness-of-the-most-popular.webp)